-Any taxpayer, from an individual to an entity such as a partnership, LLC, trust or corporation, can complete a 1031 exchange.
-To meet the same taxpayer requirement, however, title to the replacement property must be taken the same way it was held on the relinquished property.
+To meet the same taxpayer requirement of Section 1031, and for an exchange to qualify, title to the replacement property must be taken the same way it was held on the relinquished property.
+This rule applies to any taxpayer, from an individual to an entity such as a partnership, LLC, trust, or corporation.
 Since an exchange is considered a continuation of the original investment in the relinquished property, title must reflect that continuation on the replacement property.

 Other examples of disregarded entities include the following:

 - An Illinois Land Trust

 Our Exchange Team is well-versed in the requirements of Section 1031 and the exchange process.
 We welcome your questions!